mohdzainuddin11/hello-world/README.md

 I am thinking twice about being a bad guy...

-I wanna be that cool glowing ethereal form when I die.
+I wanna be that cool glowing, ethereal thingy when I die.